Maja set for Birmingham City move - and Cats could be set for financial windfall

-Ex-Sunderland striker set for Birmingham City move - and Black Cats could be set for financial windfall
+Sunderland AFC transfer news: Ex-striker set for move and Black Cats could be set for financial windfall

 Josh Maja is set to sign a five-year deal at Championship club Birmingham City – according to reports.